 First thing’s first: make sure you’re using a quality pie dough.
 This American flag pie, inspired by King Arthur Flour, starts with homemade pie crust.
 I recommend homemade simply because you have total control over the texture.
 This homemade pie dough makes 2 pie crusts: one crust for the bottom and one crust for the top.
 It’s the recipe I’ve been swearing by for years and it combines both shortening and butter to deliver the perfect blend of buttery + flaky.
 We’re talking layers and layers of flakes!
-Read here for why both fats are crucial, or use this all butter pie crust if you prefer.
+Read my pie crust recipe for why both fats are crucial, or use this all butter pie crust if you prefer.
 With either one, don’t forget my pie crust mantra I’ve drilled into your head time and time again: cold cold cold.

 American Flag Pie Filling